IntelLabs/t2sp/README.md

 + Defining an abstract, performance portable memory hierarchy

   A memory hierarchy is defined for each tensor by streaming the tensor across DRAM, SRAM, and registers.
 The memory hierarchy is then specialized by the compiler for specific hardware with portable performance.
-The current release targets FPGAs only.
-Next releases will support GPUs as well.

 + Isolation